rashodkorala/rashodkorala/README.md

 ## Projects

-### Project 1: Freelance Website for a Local Cleaning Company
+### Project 1: Freelance Website for a Local Mobile Car Detailing Company

 A website designed for a local cleaning company to showcase their services and allow customers to make bookings online.
 The website was built using NextJS

-### Project 2: Artist Portfolio
+### Project 2: Artist Portfolio/online store

-A portfolio website for artists to showcase their work and allow potential clients to contact them for commission requests.
+A portfolio website to showcase their works and sell artworks worlwide .
 The website was built using NextJS and React .

 ## Contact Me